Collinformatics/AudioTranscriptionPy/README.md

 Modules:

+- How you install PyTorch will depend on what computer you are using

-- For MacOS, or if your computer does not have an NVIDIA GPU:
+  - For MacOS, or if your computer does not have an NVIDIA GPU use this command:

         pip install torch torchvision torchaudio

-- If your computer has an NVIDIA GPU:
+  - If your computer has an NVIDIA GPU use this command:

         pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

 - Install the remaining modules: